 Trying my hand at a family recipe like that can be dangerous territory, since people tend to be rather protective of their way of doing things.
-(Everybody knows you do it like this, not like that!)
+Everybody knows you do it like this, not like that!

-But as I went down the rabbit hole of Internet recipes for no bake oatmeal cookies (or chocolate or fudge no bake cookies, if you call them that), I noticed one thing for sure: whatever the recipe, whatever the proportions, there was always no shortage of readers who swore that the recipe, as written, simply didn’t work.
+But as I went down the rabbit hole of Internet recipes for no bake oatmeal cookies (or chocolate or fudge no bake cookies, if you call them that), I noticed one thing for sure.
+Whatever the recipe, whatever the proportions, there was always no shortage of readers who swore that the recipe, as written, simply didn’t work.

 I believe that this is because of both a significant difference in people’s stoves (are you using electric or gas? does your stove run hot or cold?) and in people’s cooking equipment (are you using a heavy-bottom saucepan? how large is it? how evenly does it heat?).

 And since this isn’t a recipe that you can use an objective measure to determine readiness (like a candy thermometer that reads 240°F, for example), it was hard to guarantee success.
 Until now. (you knew that was coming, right?)